Classical and quantum random-walk centrality measures in multilayer networks: Classical and quantum centralities

 \subsection{Random-walk occupation centrality}

 For an undirected and connected multilayer network $M$, a CRW reaches a unique stationary state $\mathbf{p}^*\in \mathbb{R}^{\mathcal{N}}$~\cite{norris1998markov} that satisfies

 where $\tilde{i}$ denotes a node-layer.
-We use a tilde to distinguish our notation for a node-layer $\tilde{i}$ of $G_M$ from a node $i$ of $M$.
+We use a tilde to distinguish a node-layer $\tilde{i}$ of $G_M$ from a node $i$ of $M$.
 The solution of Eq.~\eqref{eq:cl_stat} is

-where $k_{\tilde{i}}$ is the (total) degree of node-layer $\tilde{i}$ in flattened notation (i.e., in the graph $G_M$).
-Each component of the stochastic vector $\mathbf{p}^*$ corresponds to the stationary CRW occupation probability of a certain node-layer and defines a natural random-walk centrality measure in multilayer networks.
+where $k_{\tilde{i}}$ is the (total) degree of node-layer $\tilde{i}$ in flattened notation (\ie, in the graph $G_M$).
+Each component of the stochastic vector $\mathbf{p}^*$ corresponds to the stationary CRW occupation probability of a certain node-layer and defines a natural random-walk centrality measure for a multilayer network.
 For CTQWs, however, unitary time evolution does not lead to a stationary state.
 Instead, the long-time behavior of a QW is characterized by its long-time mean~\cite{faccin2013degree}